How to Install and Set Up an SFTP Server in Ubuntu 20.04

 sftp>

-To show the local system’s present working directory use lpwd
+To see the local machine’s present working directory, use lpwd:

 sftp> lpwd